IBM/rpg-genai-data/docs/pages/task/sample_copybook.md

     - `end-pr;`
         - Marks the end of the `GetAccNo` procedure declaration.

-2. Procedure Declaration for `GetAccDesc`:
+2. Prototype Declaration for `GetAccDesc`:
     - `dcl-pr GetAccDesc char(50);`
         - This declares the `GetAccDesc` procedure, which returns a 50-character account description.
     - `P_AccNo char(10) const;`